orsenthil/senthil.learntosolveit.com-deploy/posts/2005/01/19/it-was-five-past-midnight-2nd-to-3rd-december-1984-bhopal.md

 better life, he moves to Bhopal, a bustling city, and secures a job as a worker constructing the Bhopal Railway Station.

-Union Carbide develops Sevin pesticide, which promises to improve crop productivity, and plans to establish a factory in Bhopal, India.
+{{% wikipedia article="Union Carbide" %}} develops Sevin pesticide, which promises to improve crop productivity, and plans to establish a factory in Bhopal, India.
 Eduardo Munoz, the chief architect, questions the necessity of such a factory in India, given the country's unique challenges.
 However, Union Carbide's board of directors